ujw0l/ctc-lite/readme.txt

 = Do you help setting up store? =

-If you wish to need help setting up store with this plugin , the creator of the will help you set up store for reasonable price.
+If you wish to need help setting up store with this plugin , the creator of the will help you set up store for reasonable price. email creator on bktujwol@gmail.com

 = How do I set up checkout page? =